 Cantoría is a vocal ensemble specialized in the Iberian Golden Age repertoire and conducted by Jorge Losana.
 It was formed in the summer of 2016 at the International Early Music Festival of Sierra Espuña (Murcia), although it has its origins in the Early Music Department of the High School of Music of Catalonia (Escola Superior de Música de Catalunya – ESMUC, Barcelona).

-The group has been selected for the Eeemerging 2018 (Emerging European Ensembles) programme.
-Also, this 2017 they have been selected as a young promise by IYAP (International Young Artist’s Presentation) of Antwerp in 2017, the fringe edition of MA Early Music Festival of Bruges and the fringe edition of the prestigious Festival Oude Muziek de Utrecht, together with other young professional ensembles from all over Europe.
+In 2017, the group has been selected for the Eeemerging 2018 (Emerging European Ensembles) programme.
+Also, this 2017 they have been selected as a young promise by IYAP (International Young Artist’s Presentation) of Antwerp, the fringe edition of MA Early Music Festival of Bruges and the fringe edition of the prestigious Festival Oude Muziek de Utrecht, together with other young professional ensembles from all over Europe.
 It is part of GEMA, the Association of Spanish Early Music Ensembles and has the support of ICA, the Institute of Cultural Industries and Arts of the Murcia Region and the Catalonia College of Music (ESMUC).

 Since its founding in 2016, it has given concerts in different Spanish venues, highlighting its presence in events like the Internacional Festival ‘Murcia Tres Culturas’, ‘Simfònic’ of Barcelona, the Festival de Música Antigua y Barroca de Lorca, and concerts in Trieste, Aquitania and Lanzarote.
 All these concerts of course run alongside their regular agenda of concerts in Murcia, Barcelona and Madrid, both in programmes prepared by the Early Music Project Platform that has several dissemination projects open for early music, as well as independent activities.